-ESL students come to programs for a variety of reasons: some need English for the workplace; some need survival English; others may want to study in a community college or university.
-Explore the principles of needs assessment and course design, and learn the tools to develop courses which are tailored to the language and learning needs of your students.
-Create curricula and materials for use in your own program.
+Adult learners come to educational programs for a variety of reasons: some need basic skills or English for the workplace; some are seeking a GED/high school equivalency; others plan to study in a community college or university.
+In this course, participants explore the principles of needs assessment and course design and learn tools to develop courses tailored to students' language and learning needs.
+They create curricula and materials for use in their own programs that prepare adults for the demands of the 21st century.